ruricolist/serapeum/REFERENCE.md

 Note that the supplied value is *not* saved into the place designated by FORM.
 (But see `assuref`.)

+Using `values` types is supported, with caveats:
+- The types of `&rest` arguments are not currently checked.
+- Types defined with `deftype` that expand into values types may not be checked in some Lisps.

 From ISLISP.

 [View source](types.lisp#L153)